etecnos/pdfeditor/README.md

 ![monitor](https://github.com/etecnos/pdfeditor/blob/main/output/monitor.png?raw=true)

-by clicking to an image you can conduct a specific operation
+Each image corresponds to a certain function executed by the program.

-after finishing an operation you can close the window
+After finishing an operation you can close the window and have your PDF ready!
+If you need anything else you will need to reopen the program.

+!Update: the program now restarts 3 seconds after performing an atcion

+Massive thanks to Jimvar

 ~eTecnos